drloring/katacoda-scenarios/ms-security/sec-2/step4.md

 In order to test our web service with it, we'll need to compile it, but first we `export JAVA_HOME=/usr/lib/jvm/java-1.11.0-openjdk-amd64`{{execute}}, then we run `mvn clean install`{{execute}}.

-Let's run it in the background with `java -jar target/rest-service-0.0.1-SNAPSHOT.jar --opa.url=http://$NODE_IP:30123/v1/data/http/authz/allow &`{{execute}}.
+Let's run it in the background with `java -jar target/rest-service-0.0.1-SNAPSHOT.jar --opa.url=http://$NODE_IP:30123/v1/data/http/authz/allow &`{{execute}} and notice the url we're using to access OPA includes `data/http/authz/allow` in the path.
+We'll see how this aligns with the policies we'll load later.

 Now if we call our web service with `curl localhost:8080/greeting`{{execute}}, we'll see an authorization failure `"status":403,"error":"Forbidden"`.
 The default behavior is to fail authorization if no policies are loaded.

 Next, we're going to add a policy.
 In the zip file, there's a file that allows all access called `sec-ms/allow-all.rego`{{open}}.
 The policy is pretty simple and simply allows all access.
 Recall, the `WebSecurityConfig` class is calling `http://$NODE_IP:30123/v1/data/http/authz/allow` to see whether this call is authorized.
-By loading the rego file that allows all access, this should result in the resumption of our web service's business logic, which is to display Hello World.
+Policies are categorized by package name/policy name, so this policy can be found at `http/authz/allow`.

 We'll add that file to our OPA server via `curl --location --request PUT $NODE_IP:30123/v1/policies/http/authz --header 'Content-Type: text/plain' --data-binary @allow-all.rego`{{execute}}